cbg-ethz/V-pipe/README.md

 ./vpipe --jobs 4 --printshellcmds --dry-run
 ```

-Test data is available with the tutorials provided in the [docs/](docs/README.md) subdirectory.
+Test data to test your installation is available with the tutorials provided in the [docs/](docs/README.md) subdirectory.

 ### Using Docker